1. Home

 Guides to Eating Fish from State Lakes & Reservoirs

-• Women over 45 years & men can safely eat more fish.
+can harm the brain, especially in unborn babies and children.
+Women over 45 years and men have lower risk and can eat more fish.

 Eating fish that are low in chemicals may provide health benefits to children and adults.